Fintech challengers are garnering media attention and taking some market share. Should established banks and insurers be copying their models?

 For a long time, established financial institutions have led the way for changes in the industry, innovating and developing new products.
 However, as technology progresses, there’s a perception that these companies are being left behind while innovation comes from a new wave of disrupters – the Monzos, Revoluts, and Starlings of the banking world.

-The question is, then, should established financial institutions be acting like challengers to compete with fintech, or continue doing what they have been doing for so many years?
+The question is, then, whether established financial institutions should act like challengers to compete with fintech or continue doing what they have been doing for so many years.

 The fintech industry is split in two